Asset Accounts

 Table 9: Monetary fish stock asset account, 2025

-Interpretation: Despite physical decline in ecosystem extent and fish stock biomass, monetary values increased slightly due to revaluation (holding gains from price increases).
-For mangroves, the 5% increase in unit service values (driven by updated coastal protection valuations following storm damage in a neighboring region) generated USD 8.25 million in holding gains, offsetting degradation and conversion losses.
+What does this tell you -- and what might it hide?
+Despite physical decline in ecosystem extent and fish stock biomass, monetary values increased slightly due to revaluation (holding gains from price increases).
+For mangroves, the 5% increase in unit service values (driven by updated coastal protection valuations following storm damage in a neighbouring region) generated USD 8.25 million in holding gains, offsetting degradation and conversion losses.
 For fish stocks, a 10% increase in market prices generated USD 7.3 million in holding gains, offsetting the value of depletion.

-This result illustrates an important distinction in asset accounting: price increases can mask physical depletion in monetary accounts.
+This result illustrates a critical lesson: price increases can mask physical depletion in monetary accounts.
+If you looked only at closing values, you might conclude that ocean wealth is stable or growing.
+The physical accounts tell a different story -- declining fish stocks, shrinking mangroves, degrading condition.
 Adjusted income measures should deduct depletion at constant prices to avoid the misleading signal that rising resource prices can compensate for unsustainable extraction.
 The SEEA CF emphasizes that "depletion should be valued at the average of opening and closing prices" to provide a neutral mid-period valuation[36:1], and changes in asset value due to price effects should be reported separately as revaluations rather than real income.

 Step 5: Integration and policy implications